Canon 50D vs Olympus PEN-F

 The 50D writes its imaging data to Compact Flash cards, while the PEN-F uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 50D and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the 50D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 50D was succeeded by the Canon 60D.
+Both the 50D and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The 50D was replaced by the Canon 60D, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.